 - Flood Zone composition is varied across the sites.
-However, the majority of the sites have Flood Zone 1 comprising the largest proportion of the study area. - 66 sites are partially located within Flood Zone 2 - 37 sites are partially located within Flood Zone 3a - 31 sites are partially located within Flood Zone 3b - 54 sites are predicted to be at risk from fluvial flooding in the future due to climate change - 33 sites are predicted to be at risk from tidal flooding in the future due to climate change - 20 sites intersect the Environment Agency's historic flood outlines. - 216 sites are predicted to be at risk of surface water flooding - 2 sites are predicted to be at risk from reservoir inundation - 158 sites are predicted to have groundwater level which are either at or very near (0.025m of) the ground surface.
+However, the majority of the sites have Flood Zone 1 comprising the largest proportion of the study area. - 51 sites are partially located within Flood Zone 2 - 27 sites are partially located within Flood Zone 3a - 49 sites are partially located within Flood Zone 3b - 21 sites are predicted to be at risk from fluvial flooding (1% AEP higher central allowance) in the future due to climate change - 41 sites are predicted to be at risk from tidal flooding (2121 0.5% AEP upper end allowance) in the future due to climate change - 15 sites intersect the Environment Agency's historic flood outlines. - 59 sites fall within 50m of West Sussex County Council's recorded flood incidents. - 207 sites are predicted to be within the high surface water flood zone (0.1% AEP). - 1 site is outside of Flood Zone 2 but predicted to be at risk from reservoir inundation (wet day). - All sites are potentially vulnerable to groundwater flooding.

-12.3 Sequential Testing
+13.3 Sequential Testing

-The SFRA does not include the Sequential Test of potential development sites, as this is described under separate cover.
-However, Appendix K summarises the flood risk to the potential development sites and provides evidence for usein the completion of the Sequential Test.
+The SFRA does not include the Sequential Test of the development sites that were screened.
+However, Appendix K summarises the flood risk to the potential and confirmed development sites and provides evidence for use in the completion of the Sequential Test.